blndgs/protocol_registry/docs/00_protocol.md

     // GetContractAddress returns the contract address for a specific chain.
     GetContractAddress(chainID *big.Int) common.Address

-   // GetBeneficiaryOwner determines the ultimate beneficiary owner for the token to be minted.
-    GetBeneficiaryOwner(params TransactionParams) common.Address
 }

 // ProtocolConfig contains configuration data for initializing a protocol.